thin-edge/tedge-services/README.md

 WIP: thin-edge.io service file definitions for the following init systems

 * openrc
-* sysinitv
+* sysvinit
 * s6-overlay

 ## Build

-1. Update the service files
+1. Build the packages (including generating service files from the templates)

     ```sh
-    just generate
-    ```

-2. Build the packages

-    ```sh
     just build
     ```

-3. Start test containers (one per init system)
+2. Start test containers (one per init system)

     ```sh
     just start
     ```

-4. Start a console and test the functions
+3. Start a console and test the functions

     **Start console inside one of the containers**